How to Get to Piedmont, Italy

 Flying over the Alps.
 Photo by Secret Piemonte

-Whether you’re flying over the Alps, taking a high-speed train from Rome, or driving along the stunning Ligurian coast, getting to Piedmont is all part of the magic.
+Whether you’re flying over the Alps, taking a high-speed train, or driving along the stunning Ligurian coast, getting to Piedmont is all part of the magic.

 What Airport Do You Fly into for Piedmont, Italy?